grafana/agent/docs/operator/helm-getting-started.md

         key: password

   # Supply an empty namespace selector to look in all namespaces.
 Remove
-  # this to only look in the same namespace.
+  # this to only look in the same namespace as the MetricsInstance CR
   serviceMonitorNamespaceSelector: {}
   serviceMonitorSelector:
     matchLabels:
       instance: primary

   # Supply an empty namespace selector to look in all namespaces.
 Remove
-  # this to only look in the same namespace.
+  # this to only look in the same namespace as the MetricsInstance CR.
   podMonitorNamespaceSelector: {}
   podMonitorSelector:
     matchLabels:
       instance: primary

   # Supply an empty namespace selector to look in all namespaces.
 Remove
-  # this to only look in the same namespace.
+  # this to only look in the same namespace as the MetricsInstance CR.
   probeNamespaceSelector: {}
   probeSelector:
     matchLabels: